rajhseg/Angular16_ASPNETCore_JWTAuthentication/README.md

     -> Login Screen with credentials

-    -> token generate return the encoded mapped token which is mapped against the actual token(actual token is saved in DB)
+        -> token generate return the encoded mapped token which is mapped against the actual JWT token(actual token is saved in DB)

             -> Angular http interceptor sends token in header

                 -> middleware or onmessagerecevied bind the actual token from db based on encoded token

                     -> (Based on JWTConfig in program.cs) Authorize attribute validate the claims**